 If you’ve got major travel ambitions and you plan to charge a large sum every month, the original Capital One Venture Rewards Credit Card might be a better choice.
 The card's $95 annual fee is pocket change compared to other travel rewards cards, like The Platinum Card® from American Express.
 Plus, the fee entitles you to superior rewards.

 Whereas the Capital One VentureOne Rewards Credit Card offers only 1.25X miles, the original Capital One Venture Rewards Credit Card offers 2 Miles per dollar on every purchase, every day.
-It also has a better sign-up bonus — you’ll Earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
-It has many of the same benefits, including None foreign transaction fees, car rental insurance and transferable miles.
+It also has a better sign-up bonus — you’ll Enjoy a one-time bonus of 60,000 miles once you spend $3,000 on purchases within 3 months from account opening, equal to $600 in travel.
+It has many of the same benefits, including no foreign transaction fees, car rental insurance and transferable miles.
 And then there's a cherry on top: a credit of up to $100 toward enrollment in Global Entry or TSA PreCheck.

 Capital One VentureOne Rewards Credit Card vs. Capital One Quicksilver Cash Rewards Credit Card